mdonadel83/MMCMSimConnect/README.md

 <details>
 <summary><strong>Is the plugin mandatory?</strong></summary>
 For MMCM Racing events, yes.
-The voice engineer is optional and can be disabled.
+The voice engineer and proactive coach are optional and can be disabled.
 </details>

 <details>